verdaccio/verdaccio/website/translated_docs/zh-CN/auth.md

 #### 匿名发布包

-`verdaccio` allows you to enable anonymous publish.
+`verdaccio` allows you to enable anonymous publish. `verdaccio` allows you to enable anonymous publish.
 To achieve that you will need to correctly set up your [packages access](packages.md).

 例如：